 So do not hesitate to contact us, come to us as soon as you arrive to discuss all further details.
 We will do our best to assist you in any way we can.

 As a first step, contact the international office at your home university to enquire about options and application procedures.
 Upon approval of your home university, you or the responsible coordinator at your home university should contact the International Office at the MHB.
-We will then plan subsequent steps together even in cases where no partnerships or exchange programmes have been agreed so far.
+We will then plan subsequent steps together even in cases where no partnerships or exchange programs have been agreed so far.

 The academic year at the MHB comprises two semesters so that you may apply either for the summer or the winter semester.
 Please take note of the module schedule; contents may differ from summer to winter.
 Deadlines for applications to be sent to MHB by your International Office are 30 June for the winter semester, and 30 December for the summer semester.